 - Strict diabetes control.
-You must realize that drugs control the sugar levels, if you control you sugar intake and exercise regularly. if you think taking pill is all you have to do, than you are seriously mistaken.
+You must realize that drugs only control the sugar levels, if you restrict your sugar intake and exercise regularly. if you think taking pill is all you have to do, than you are seriously mistaken.

 - Regular eye checkup.
 If you are above forty, you should see an ophthalmologist once a year.
 If you have diabetes, and a regular eye examination is even more important, to catch the diabetic eye disease as early as possible.